 F.E.
-Baxter: “baxter” fell in love with llamas in 2001 when she spotted a herd of llamas with their big, beautiful soulful, dark eyes.
-The animals on her farm are all rescues including cats, dogs, geese plus llamas that need long term care.
-For many years, baxter and other volunteers have maintained the “maternity ward” until homes are found for the llamas and their crias. baxter serves as Treasurer as well as llama “mama” for SWLR.
+Baxter: "baxter" fell in love with llamas in 2001 when she spotted a herd of llamas with their big, beautiful, soulful, dark eyes.
+The Kerrville Sanctuary at baxter's home has rescue animals that include llamas and alpacas plus rescued cats and dogs.
+For many years, baxter and other volunteers have maintained the "maternity ward" until homes are found for the llamas and their crias.
+Currently the Kerrville Sanctuary is home to llamas that need care due to age or health concerns. baxter is a co-founder of SWLR and serves as Treasurer and Kerrville Sanctuary Manager.

 Ellen Jackson: My fascination with llamas began almost 10 years ago in Kerrville, TX when I first met baxter.
 I’m a retired teacher and I wanted something fun and interesting to do with my time.
 I started volunteering and learning about the llamas.
 I’ve helped with feeding, shearing, helping host workdays, looking for toxic weeds, etc. Except for crias, baxter’s lot is all females (except for Gus who is gelded).
 Their behavior is so interesting to watch, with the older ones like moms and aunties, and the youngsters kicking up their heels and playing together.
 I love being part of this community.
 Here’s a pic of me and Gus smooching.
 He’s quite a character. baxter says it’s very bad manners for a llama to run up to you, but it tickles me every time.
 Then he has to sniff your face like it’s the first time you’ve ever met.
 It’s like being nuzzled by a peach.